LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Similar to NAT Gateway, but for ipv6 only
   * Allows instances in VPC outbound connections over ipv6 while preventing the internet to initiate an ipv6 connection to your instance(s)
   * Must update route tables

+### AWS CloudHSM:
+  * Dedicated HSM AWS service used to meet corporate, contractual, regulatory, compliance requirements
+  * Allows secure generation, storage, and management of cryptographic keys used for encryption in a way that the keys are only accessible to you via access to a temper resistant hardware device
+  * Used only within a VPC
+  * used for DB/data warehouse decryption/encryption

 ## Storage